mwvgroup/pwv_kpno/_sources/correcting_observations.rst.txt

                          ...                ...

-In order to divide these two results, the SED at and the transmission function must both be known for the same wavelength values.
+In order to divide these two results, the SED at and the transmission function must be known for the same wavelength values.
 Since the SED is a well behaved function, we interpolate the SED to match the wavelength sampling of the transmission function.
-In general the transmission function not a smooth function,which can yield innacuracies when interpolating.
+In general the transmission function not a smooth function, which can cause problems when interpolating.

 Using the ``numpy`` package, we interpolate as follows: